-As a qualified Speech & Language Therapist, I work with transgender people, helping you to develop your voice and communication skills, self-esteem and resilience, so that you can live a more authentic life with confidence and without fear.
-I also aim to create more gender inclusive and gender diverse clinical environments through education and engagement.
+I work with transgender clients, helping you to develop your voice and communication skills, self-esteem and resilience, so that you can live a more authentic life with confidence and without fear.
+I also aim to create more inclusive and diverse clinical environments through education and engagement.

 I believe that everyone has a unique gender journey which should be supported and celebrated by healthcare professionals – by everyone actually!
 It’s my job to help my clients become more comfortable on that journey, by